Involving Community at Every Step of the Process

 For more details, check out: Assess Student Needs

-Stage 2: Engage Stakeholders in Product Selection
+Stage 2: Engage Your Community in Product Selection

 The next stage is selecting the most appropriate digital products to support student mental health and well-being.
-At this stage, you will want to get stakeholder input on all of the factors involved in assessing and selecting digital products.
+At this stage, you will want to get school community input on all of the factors involved in assessing and selecting digital products.
+Community engagement during this phase can help you:

-Stakeholder engagement during this phase can help you:
+Community engagement during this phase can help you:

 • Identify technological barriers and challenges faced on school campuses and in students’ homes.